Climate change and poverty: Regional effects

 Lower class workers feel the effects differently region to region of climate change but the effects in some of these countries are not as devastating due to better adaption methods than others in different countries and regions.
 Located in South Asia is the country Sri Lanka that struggles with global climate change, but is doing more to combat it than others.
 The country Sri Lanka has now started to investigate farm level adaptation to climate change by observing smaller farming communities in Sri Lanka.
 These farmers use their personal experiences and gained knowledge to fight global climate change.
 They have emphasized managing non-climatic elements which they have no control over and this has helped them adapt faster than most farming communities to climate change.
 Climate change has caused these farmers efficiency to increase.
 This increase gives them a greater chance of not being effected by climate change too much.
 It also shows how social networks can effect adaption efforts.
 When more people take an issue seriously the response will be greater.
 Sri Lanka depends on agriculture goods to keep their economy stable and many people depend on it.
 Adaption efforts in Sri Lanka shows how the response from society can dictate the level of importance that people see in an issue.

 Understanding of the way people process information is just as important as knowing the information needed to combat socio-economic, cognitive and normative aspects with in communities.
 Unlike Nigeria, studies have been run and tested by the Sri Lanka government on how to adapt to climate change which is helping them not be completely defenseless against global climate change.
 Countries like Sri Lanka who have a government who depend on agricultural exports to sustain part of the government sure completely different response to combating climate change unlike places like Nigeria.
 When the issue affects those of the top adaption will happen with the urgency.
 This war cause approaches the climate change to look different until we are all affected equally.
 Adaption efforts have to be collective or we will not fix the worldwide problem or climate change in poverty.

 Proposed policy challenges

-The most difficult policy challenge is related to distribution.
-While this is a potentially catastrophic risk for the entire globe, the short and medium-term distribution of the costs and benefits will be far from uniform.
-Distribution challenge is made particularly difficult because richer nations who have largely caused the problem are not going to be those who suffer the most in the short term.
-The poorest nations are the most vulnerable to greenhouse gas emissions; although they did not and still are not significant contributors to it.
+The main difficulties involved with climate change policy are the timetable of return on investment and the disparate costs on countries.
+To control the price of carbon, richer countries would have to make large loans to poorer countries, with the potential return on investment taking generations.